Dolly Parton: Early life

-She is the fourth of 12 children born to Avie Lee Caroline (née Owens; 1923–2003) and Robert Lee Parton Sr. (1921–2000).
-Parton's middle name comes from her maternal great-great-grandmother Rebecca (née Dunn) Whitted.
-Parton's father, known as "Lee", worked in the mountains of East Tennessee, first as a sharecropper and later tending his own small tobacco farm and acreage.
+Parton's father, who went by his middle name "Lee", worked in the mountains of East Tennessee, first as a sharecropper and later tending his own small tobacco farm and acreage.
 He also worked construction jobs to supplement the farm's small income.
-Despite her father's illiteracy, Parton has often commented that he was one of the smartest people she has ever known with regard to business and making a profit.
+Despite his illiteracy, Parton often said her father was one of the smartest people she had ever known with regard to business and making a profit.